 Loans of Portfolio Securities.
-Each Fund may lend securities if such loans are secured continuously by liquid assets consisting of cash, U.S. government securities or other liquid debt securities or by a letter of credit in favor of a Fund at least equal at all times to 100% of the market value of the securities loaned, plus accrued interest.
+The Fund may lend securities if such loans are secured continuously by liquid assets consisting of cash, U.S. government securities or other liquid debt securities or by a letter of credit in favor of the Fund at least equal at all times to 100% of the market value of the securities loaned, plus accrued interest.
 While such securities are on loan, the borrower will pay the Fund any income accruing thereon.
 Loans will be subject to termination by the Fund in the normal settlement time, currently three Business Days after notice, or by the borrower on one day's notice (as used herein, "Business Day" shall denote any day on which the New York Stock Exchange and the custodian are both open for business).
 Any gain or loss in the market price of the borrowed securities that occurs during the term of the loan inures to the lending Fund and its shareholders.
-The Funds may pay reasonable finders' and custodial fees, including fees to the Advisor or its affiliate, in connection with loans.
-In addition, the Funds do not lend their securities to any director, officer, employee, or affiliate of the Advisor, the Administrator or Distributor, unless permitted by applicable law.
+The Fund may pay reasonable finders' and custodial fees, including fees to the Advisor or its affiliate, in connection with loans.
+In addition, the Fund consider all facts and circumstances including the creditworthiness of the borrowing financial institution, and the Fund does not lend their securities to any director, officer, employee, or affiliate of the Advisor, the Administrator or Distributor, unless permitted by applicable law.
 Loans of portfolio securities involve risks, such as delays or an inability to regain the securities or collateral adjustments in the event the borrower defaults or enters into bankruptcy.

 Short Sales "Against The Box."
-The Funds may engage in short sales against the box.
-In a short sale, a Fund sells a borrowed security and has a corresponding obligation to the lender to return the identical security.
+The Fund may engage in short sales against the box.
+In a short sale, the Fund sells a borrowed security and has a corresponding obligation to the lender to return the identical security.
 The seller does not immediately deliver the securities sold and is said to have a short position in those securities until delivery occurs.
-The Funds may engage in a short sale if at the time of the short sale a Fund owns or has the right to obtain without additional cost an equal amount of the security being sold short.
+The Fund may engage in a short sale if at the time of the short sale the Fund owns or has the right to obtain without additional cost an equal amount of the security being sold short.
 This investment technique is known as a short sale "against the box."
-It may be entered into by a Fund to, for example, lock in a sale price for a security the Fund does not wish to sell immediately.
-No more than 10% of a Fund's net assets (taken at current value) may be held as collateral for short sales "against the box" at any one time.
+It may be entered into by the Fund to, for example, lock in a sale price for a security the Fund does not wish to sell immediately.
+No more than 10% of the Fund's net assets (taken at current value) may be held as collateral for short sales "against the box" at any one time.

-A Fund may make a short sale as a hedge, when it believes that the price of a security may decline, causing a decline in the value of a security owned by the Fund (or a security convertible or exchangeable for such security).
+The Fund may make a short sale as a hedge, when it believes that the price of a security may decline, causing a decline in the value of a security owned by the Fund (or a security convertible or exchangeable for such security).
 In such case, any future losses in the Fund's long position should be offset by a gain in the short position and, conversely, any gain in the long position should be reduced by a loss in the short position.
 The extent to which such gains or losses are reduced will depend upon the amount of the security sold short relative to the amount the Fund owns.
-There will be certain additional transaction costs associated with short sales against the box, but a Fund will endeavor to offset these costs with the income from the investment of the cash proceeds of short sales.
+There will be certain additional transaction costs associated with short sales against the box, but the Fund will endeavor to offset these costs with the income from the investment of the cash proceeds of short sales.